 We take our tag line "Crafting Quality Plants Since 1990" very seriously.
 Since 1990 Waverly Farm has been a leader in innovation in our industry, continuously practicing the leading production methods.
 To deliver on our promise of top-rate material, Waverly Farm is constantly striving to practice advanced production methods and to use the best technology available to us in order to produce the highest quality material.

 Quality soil is the key to growing quality material.
 Our IMANTS Rotary Spading Machine, farm-produced compost, and irrigation techniques create an incredibly healthy soil.
 Once you have the soil, you create major benefits:

-Soil water holding capacity is increased dramatically.- Root balls last longer in holding yards.- Plant material weathers digging, transportation, and transplanting better.- Plants may pick up growth up to a year faster than other transplanted plants.- This reduces an already efficient drip irrigation system's water requirement by 25-30%.
+Soil water holding capacity is increased dramatically.- Root balls last longer in holding yards.- Plant material weathers digging, transportation, and transplanting better.- Plants may pick up growth up to a year faster than other transplanted plants.- This reduces an already efficient drip irrigation system's water requirement by up to 50%.

-Plants grow in a natural, unstressed environment.- No synthetic fertilizers are needed.- Soil contains key mycorrhizae, nutrients, and soil composition for optimal growth.- Reduces potential for root disease.
+Plants grow in a natural, unstressed environment.- No synthetic fertilizers are needed.- Soil contains key mycorrhizae, nutrients for optimal health and growth.- Reduces potential for root disease.

 fresh compost compost plowed under,

 To gain full control over the process and to reduce expense, we process all of the compost used on the farm.
 We use horse manure as source material, which is the best stock material for woody plant production.
 Horses have the broadest number of microbes in their gut of any domestic animal and produce fungal-dominated compost shown to favor woody plants, in part due to mycorrhizae presence.
 Our composts are of known source materials, and are subjected to regular lab analysis to ensure quality and consistency.